Ten Years A Nomad by Matt Kepnes

 - Comfort zones are cozy but can trap you in “just happy enough”

-- Real strength is pushing past societal norms, expectations, and even love, to find your path
+- Real strength is pushing past societal norms and expectations to find your path

 - Plans will fall apart – but planning is still essential